 Performance Metrics and Reporting

-Financial institutions employ KPIs (Key Performance Indicators) for performance success measurements.
-BI dashboards publish these metrics in accessible and easy-to-understand forms, so that an organization can monitor its performance based upon goals and areas needing development.
+Financial institutions employ KPI’s (Key Performance Indicators) for performance success measurements.
+BI dashboards publish these metrics in accessible and easy-to-understand forms, so that an organisation can monitor its performance based on goals and areas needing development.

 Challenges Associated With Business Intelligence Implementation